Trutol Fruit Punch (oral/injection)

 diabetes (unless you are using this medicine to treat insulin-induced hypoglycemia);

-heart disease, coronary artery disease, or history of a stroke;
+heart disease, coronary artery disease, or a stroke;

 a possible head injury;